 2. Rich in Vitamins and Minerals

-In addition to protein, peanuts are also a rich source of vitamins and minerals that are essential for the health of ducks.
-They are particularly high in vitamin E, which plays an important role in maintaining the health of the duck’s immune system, as well as supporting healthy skin and feathers.
+In addition to protein, peanuts are also a rich source of vitamins and minerals essential for ducks’ health.
+They are exceptionally high in vitamin E, which plays a vital role in maintaining the health of the duck’s immune system and supporting healthy skin and feathers.

-Peanuts are also a good source of thiamine, which is important for the duck’s nervous system, and niacin, which is essential for healthy growth and development.
+Peanuts are also a good source of thiamine, vital for the duck’s nervous system, and niacin, essential for healthy growth and development.

 3. Improves Digestion